EchoVessel Runtime Interactions & Memory Flows

 • import pipeline also writes L3

-L4 vector search · every turn gate reads 24h count reflect_fn output · 0-2 thoughts per session
+L4 vector search + force_load_user_thoughts · every turn gate reads 24h count · slow_tick reads recent events for forward-looking inference reflect_fn output (thoughts) · slow_tick output (thoughts + expectations + intentions)

 • GET /api/admin/memory/thoughts